Without enough sleep we all become tall two-year-olds.JoJo Jensen, Dirt Farmer Wisdom |

-As you shift into acceptance and breathe deeply, remind yourself to “let go and let God” or a variation that is meaningful and lovely for you.
+As you shift into acceptance and breathe deeply, remind yourself to “let go and let God” or a variation that is meaningful for you.

 If all this sounds like a lot of work, it’s because it is – though it doesn’t always demand a lot of effort; sometimes the work requires that we cease certain efforts.
 It is vital work though, and we just have to reach the point where we are ready to do what it takes to restore and/or support our health and beauty sleep.❂

 The information, materials, and content in this post and on this website are for general educational purposes only and not intended to provide specific advice or to serve as a substitute for professional medical consultations, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare practitioners before undertaking any diet, supplement, fitness routine or other health & wellness program.

 Some of the links provided are affiliate links, which means we may earn an affiliate commission if you decide to make a purchase through our links, at no extra cost to you.